php-translation/documentation/guides/configure-httplug.rst

 from your paid third party translator services.
 To configure HTTPlug to be aggressive for those request you need the CachePlugin and the UrlMathcher.

-TODO Show how to configure the CachePlugin to cache google translate calls.
+TODO Show how to configure the CachePlugin to cache Google translate calls.

 .. _introduction: http://docs.php-http.org/en/latest/httplug/users.html